 Aikido is a traditional Japanese form of Budo, a way of study that includes both physical and mental training.
 Aikido is often translated as “the way of harmony with nature or universal energy.”
-We teach physical techniques as well as philosophy related to Aikido that often relates to how we can create harmony in our daily relationships and communities.
+At Aikido Yoshokai of Minnesota, we teach physical techniques as well as philosophy related to Aikido that often relates to how we can create harmony in our daily relationships and communities.

 We practice and teach Yoshokai Aikido, developed by Takashi Kushida-sensei.
 Kushida-sensei’s aikido was developed through decades of hard training and teaching experience.
 Yoshokai Aikido focuses on the underlying principle behind Aikido and the importance of relationship between the person doing the technique (shite) and the person receiving the technique (uke).